 Compliance with Water Regulations

 The TWP helps to ensure that Tribal enterprises, development projects, and other regulated entities are in compliance with Federal and Tribal environmental regulations.
 The Clean Water Act (CWA) is the main law that addresses surface water.
 It establishes the basic structure for regulating discharges of pollutants into the waters of the United States and sets up the structures used to ensure water is of good quality for various uses including people and the environment.
 The US Environmental Protection Agency (EPA) is the primary federal agency responsible for administering the CWA.
 Federally recognized Tribes are eligible to administer certain activities of the CWA including the development of water quality programs and standards.
-Morongo has begun the process of seeking approval to develop water quality standards for waters within the Reservation.
+In April 2018, Morongo was awarded “Treatment in a similar manner as a State” (TAS) for Water Quality Standards and Water Quality Certification by the EPA.

 Other relevant regulations include: